-- SP1.
-Please clarify in the Land Use Plan that Hill Country Roadway standards do apply to a limited extent. - SP2.
-In the Code Modification Table, page 6, please add 25-2-1022 Native Trees and 25-2-1027 Visual Screening to the sections of the Hill Country Roadway that will be applicable to the site. - SP3.
+SP1.
+Please clarify in the Land Use Plan that Hill Country Roadway standards do apply to a limited extent.

+SP2.
+In the Code Modification Table, page 6, please add 25-2-1022 - Native Trees and 25-2-1027 - Visual Screening to the sections of the Hill Country Roadway that will be applicable to the site.

+Update 1: Thank you for adding 1022.
+Please also include 1027.

+SP3.
 Staff suggests that some of the uses listed as by-right would be more appropriate as conditional uses.
-Liquor sales, cocktail lounges, and amphitheaters if part of the outdoor entertainment should be conditional uses, or limited in the PUD language to a certain size and/or locations. - SP4.
+Liquor sales, cocktail lounges, and amphitheaters if part of the outdoor entertainment should be conditional uses, or limited in the PUD language to a certain size and/or locations.

+Update 1: Thank you for the clarification.
+Are liquor stores and cocktail lounges to be considered together for a total of 25,000 sf, or separately for a total of 50,000 sf?

+SP4.
 In the Redevelopment Superiority Table, page 7, please clarify how eliminating the height requirement will reduce the number of jobs/dwelling units per acre.
-Should this be increase rather than reduce? - SP5.
+Should this be increase rather than reduce?

+Update 1: Please replace the language in the table with the language in the comment response, as it is much clearer.

+SP5.
 In the Redevelopment Superiority Table, page 8, please clarify how much shade will be provided on streets.
-Section 2 of Subchapter E requires 50%; is this proposed to be increased? - SP6.
+Section 2 of Subchapter E requires 50%; is this proposed to be increased?

+SP6.
 Although S Lamar and Loop 360 are functionally highways at this location, please ensure that there will be no blank walls facing either ROW.